PLC ladder logic timers are often used in PLC programs in many different ways.

 Retentive on-delay timers are a lot like on-delay timers.
 They get set up the same way and the bits react in the same way.

-The only major difference with retentive on-delay timers is how the timer accumulated value acts when you turn the selector switch on and off and that it needs a reset bit.
+The only major difference with retentive on-delay timers is how the timer's accumulated value acts when you turn the selector switch on and off.
+You also need a reset bit.

 How does an retentive on-delay work?